-The rotor, seals, and washer in your Rotor/Seal kit are housed inside the main valve head on your softener.
+The rotor, seals, and washer on your softener are housed inside the main valve head.
 This article will instruct you on taking the valve head apart and swapping out those internal parts.

 1. Bypass the water softener by pushing the handle in on the back of your unit.
 This will stop water from coming in or out of the softener while you work:

 a.
 On the back of the unit, unhook the two clips that hold the cover onto the tank below (see photo).
 Flex/pull the cover out and away from the system at these clips.

 b.
 There are two similar clips holding the front of the cover on as well.
 Slide the cover towards you to release these clips, being careful not to disconnect any wires.
 It is normal for the plastic cover to produce some noise as it shifts and bends.

 4. On the underside of the top cover, you will see a control board that houses the wire connections.
 If the board has a cover, squeeze both sides to remove it.

 5. Follow the black and red Motor wires to a clear/white plastic connection and unclip.
 Remove the Wire Harness connector from the back of the board.